sammcj/ollama_zsh_completion/README.md

 # installation

+I use Antidote for zsh plugins, but if you use a different system for managing your zsh, it's basically the same, just add `ocodo/ollama_zsh_completion` to your plugins list and reload your shell.

-With [Antidote](https://github.com/mattmc3/antidote) installation is as simple as editing my `~/.zsh_plugins.txt` file and adding:
+With [Antidote](https://github.com/mattmc3/antidote) installation is as simple as editing your `~/.zsh_plugins.txt` file and adding:

 ```txt
 ocodo/ollama_zsh_completion
 ```

-Then reload the shell (I just start a new terminal window) but you can also:

 ```sh
 source ~/.zshrc
 ```

+Or just start a new shell.
+Update plugins using `antidote update`

 - - -

 ## Completion